MTP Featured in Jackson Hole

 Material that gets our Fireline Pressure-Treated treatment goes through a certified pressure-treatment process and exceeds the most stringent fire suppression standards, such as building in areas designated by the Wildland Urban Interface (WUI) code.

-FlameShield Topical is an invisible, Class A-Rated fire retardant that reduces flame spread and smoke development.
-Our specialized non-toxic formula is UL Greenguard Gold Certified with low VOC content and emissions.
+We also offer an in-house Class A-Rated fire retardant treatment that reduces flame spread and smoke development.
+This specialized non-toxic formula is UL Greenguard Gold Certified with low VOC content and emissions.
 Once properly coated, dried, and cured into the wood substrate in our facility, it is permanent and never needs to be reapplied.

 If you want to learn more about our fire treatment options for natural wood products, check out our website’s Fire Treatment for Wood page.